 24. Conservation of energy and use of renewables

-Use of energy-saving machines and energy efficient bulbs is a means of increasing environmental sustainability and reducing environmental pollution and degradation.
+The use of energy-saving machines and energy-efficient bulbs is a means of increasing environmental sustainability and reducing environmental pollution and degradation.
 The exploitation of renewable energy options such as wind and solar power can also go a long way in limiting earth pollution owing to the fact that electricity production is the main contributor to greenhouse gas emissions.

 25. Avoid plastic use